fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 #### 6. Create an investment account

-To avoid any rejection of orders, make sure the private limited firm and all related parties are KYC compliant before creating an investment a/c.
+To avoid any rejection of orders, make sure the private limited company and all related parties are KYC compliant before creating an investment a/c.

 Refer API doc for [investment account creation](https://fintechprimitives.com/docs/api/#create-an-mf-investment-account) with the following json.
 Use the investor id received in step 1 to create an investment account.